-Auxin is a plant hormone that controls growth in the shoot tip.
+Auxin is a plant hormone that controls growth in the shoot tip, by stimulating of inhibiting cell division, and setting the direction of growth (tropism).

-Phototropism is directional growth, guided by the brightest source of light.
+Phototropism is directional growth guided by the brightest source of light.

 9.4.2 Auxin and plant growth